 “How dare you ask questions like that in front of my child!”
 Judy snapped, and walked off to a waiting limousine, followed by Liza, entourage, and fans.

 Miss Garland is expected to go into almost immediate rehearsal for the show which opens April 21 in the Philharmonic Auditorium under the sponsorship of the Los Angeles Civic Light Opera Association as its 15th anniversary preseason program.
 It will be the same show in which she set new records in London and New York.

 April 3, 1953: Judy had her first studio recording session in 5 1/2 years when she recorded four songs for Columbia Records.
 Judy completed the songs in thirty takes in a three-hour session.
 This was her first time recording for a label since her last recording session for Decca Records on November 15, 1947.

 The songs recorded (with Paul Weston and his Orchestra) were: “Send My Baby Back To Me”; “Without A Memory”; “Go Home, Joe”; and “Heartbroken.”
 The first two were released on May 4, 1953, and the second two were released on June 29, 1953.

 Listen to, and download, the 1990s Robert Parker “surround sound” restorations of the recordings here:

 “Send My Baby Back To Me”:

 “Without A Memory”:

-Photos: Judy at the Columbia Records recording studio; promotional photo and ad released by the label; and record labels from the Rick Smith Collection.
+Photos: Promotional photo and ad released by the label; newspaper article about the recording session; Judy at the Columbia Records recording studio; and record labels from the Rick Smith Collection.
 Thanks, Rick!

 April 3, 1963: Judy, Sid, Lorna, and Joe attended Liza’s second-night performance of “Best Foot Forward.”
 Judy kept away from the opening night so as not to distract from Liza’s big night although the “official” reason given was that she missed her flight to New York.